Zeriuno/MIMOire/intro.md

 > Success belongs to organisations, groups and individuals who are resilient in the sense that they recognise, adapt to and absorb variations, changes, disturbances, disruptions, and surprises – especially disruptions that fall outside of the set of disturbances the system is designed to handle.

 Que ceux-ci aient fait déjà l'objet d'études et théorisation nous confirme leur intérêt, mais, plus encore, le fait de pouvoir les encadrer de manière plus large avec la "résilience de récupération" nous confirme l'utilité d'une approche multidisciplinaire capable d'apporter un questionnement nouveau et enrichissant.

->The key difference of Zhang’s (2007) definition other than these others is its emphasis on partial damage with the system.
-With this definition, Zhang (2007) was able to distinguish the concept of resilience from reliability and robustness.
-Wang, 2010

 ### Ce qui n'est pas résilience